Many or all companies we feature compensate us. Compensation and editorial

 Difference between variable and fixed rates

+All federal student loans have fixed rates, meaning the rate won’t change during the loan term.
 Private student loans, including refinance loans, may have fixed or variable interest rates.
-Variable interest rates may change during the loan term, as overall market rates change.
-This can also result in your monthly payment changing.
+Variable interest rates may increase or decrease during the loan term, which can change your monthly payments.

 Here’s how the interest rate types compare: